Duke Law School offers a JD program that is rigorous, relevant, innovative and interdisciplinary.

-Regular Decision: The deadline to apply through the regular decision cycle is February 15.
+Regular Decision: The priority application deadline for the regular decision cycle is February 15.

-Some Early Decision candidates may be held for review in the regular cycle; candidates who are held for consideration in the regular cycle will no longer be bound by the terms of the Early Decision agreement.
-Duke Law School reserves the right to provide other law schools with the names of candidates admitted through the binding Early Decision program.
+Some Early Decision candidates may be held for consideration in the regular cycle, and will no longer be bound by the terms of the Early Decision agreement.

 Review the degree options listed below.
 You may apply to only one program.
 Admission to one program is not transferable to another.
-Visit our website for additional information on degree programs offered.
-Candidates for the JD/MBA dual degree program should complete the separate joint application (available through LSAC) instead of the JD application .
-Learn more about dual degrees.
+Learn more degree programs offered.

 |JD||No additional requirements.|